Consensus Cloud Solutions (NASDAQ:CCSI) Issues FY 2022 Earnings Guidance

-Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $5.36-$5.50 for the period, compared to the consensus estimate of $5.40.
-The company issued revenue guidance of $375.00 million-$385.00 million, compared to the consensus revenue estimate of $380.25 million.
+Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) last issued its quarterly earnings data on Monday, May 16th.
+The company reported 1.33 earnings per share for the quarter, topping the consensus estimate of 1.29 by 0.04.
+The company had revenue of 90.93 million for the quarter, compared to analysts’ expectations of 90.94 million.
+The business’s revenue was up 5.0% on a year-over-year basis.
+As a group, research analysts expect that Consensus Cloud Solutions will post 5.44 EPS for the current fiscal year.

-A number of equities analysts recently commented on the stock.
-Wedbush dropped their price target on shares of Consensus Cloud Solutions from $75.00 to $67.00 in a research note on Thursday, March 3rd.
-Zacks Investment Research lowered shares of Consensus Cloud Solutions from a buy rating to a hold rating in a report on Friday, May 20th.
-Finally, JMP Securities assumed coverage on shares of Consensus Cloud Solutions in a report on Thursday, March 3rd.
-They set an outperform rating and a $70.00 price objective for the company.

-A number of large investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. purchased a new stake in shares of Consensus Cloud Solutions in the 1st quarter valued at $152,334,000.
-Vanguard Group Inc. purchased a new stake in shares of Consensus Cloud Solutions in the 1st quarter valued at $104,765,000.
-State Street Corp purchased a new stake in shares of Consensus Cloud Solutions in the 1st quarter valued at $38,562,000.
-Invesco Ltd. purchased a new stake in shares of Consensus Cloud Solutions in the 1st quarter valued at $28,250,000.
-Finally, Wellington Management Group LLP purchased a new stake in shares of Consensus Cloud Solutions in the 1st quarter valued at $19,200,000.
-72.76% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in CCSI.
+Brown Brothers Harriman & Co. acquired a new position in Consensus Cloud Solutions in the 1st quarter valued at $25,000.
+Captrust Financial Advisors acquired a new position in Consensus Cloud Solutions in the 1st quarter valued at $47,000.
+PNC Financial Services Group Inc. acquired a new position in Consensus Cloud Solutions in the 1st quarter valued at $59,000.
+US Bancorp DE acquired a new position in Consensus Cloud Solutions in the 1st quarter valued at $64,000.
+Finally, Ameritas Investment Partners Inc. acquired a new position in Consensus Cloud Solutions in the 1st quarter valued at $68,000.
+Hedge funds and other institutional investors own 72.76% of the company’s stock.

 Consensus Cloud Solutions, Inc, together with its subsidiaries, provides information delivery services with a software-as-a-service platform worldwide.
 Its products and solutions include eFax, an online faxing solution, as well as MyFax, MetroFax, Sfax, SRfax, and other brands; eFax Corporate, a digital cloud-fax technology; jsign, which provides electronic and digital signature solutions; Unite, a single platform that allows the user to choose between several protocols to send and receive healthcare information in an environment that can integrate into an existing electronic health record (EHR) system or stand-alone if no EHR is present; Signal, a solution that integrates with a hospital's EHR system and uses rules-based triggering logic to automatically send admit, discharge, and transfer notifications using cloud fax and direct secure messaging technology; and Clarity that transforms unstructured documents into structured actionable data.